 Those who worked variable hours such as shift or on-call work, and those on legacy contracts are more likely to be affected by the Holidays Act 2003 miscalculations than those who worked a fixed schedule.

-Former employees are being contacted by email, SMS and letter during July-August.
+Former employees are being contacted by email, SMS and letter during July - August 2020, based on the information we had at the time of employment.